 Centrarchidae (sunfishes) in the order Perciformes (perch-like fishes)

-The white crappie is deep bodied and strongly compressed laterally (slab-sided).
+The black crappie is silvery with a color pattern that is mainly irregularly arranged speckles and blotches (not vertical bars).
+The dorsal fin has 7 or 8 spines.
+Crappies, as a group, are popular panfish that are deep bodied and strongly compressed laterally (slab sided).
 The upper jaw is long, reaching well past the middle of eye.
 The two sections of the dorsal fin (spiny forepart and soft-rayed rear part) are broadly connected, without a notch between.
-The anal fin is nearly as long and as large as the dorsal fin, and has 6 spines.
+The anal fin is nearly as long and large as the dorsal fin, and it has 6 spines.
 The upper surface of the head and forward part of the back are strongly concave.

-Similar species: Black crappie have irregularly arranged speckles and blotches instead of faint vertical bars as the color pattern.
-They also have 7 or 8 dorsal fin spines instead of 6.
+Similar species: White crappie have faint vertical bars instead of irregularly arranged speckles and blotches as the color pattern.
+They also have 6 dorsal fin spines instead of 7 or 8.

-Primarily small fish such as minnows and young shad; also aquatic insects and small crustaceans.
+Feeds primarily on small fish such as minnows and young shad, plus aquatic insects and small crustaceans.

 Missouri has more than 200 kinds of fish, more than are found in most neighboring states.
 Fishes live in water, breathe with gills, and have fins instead of legs.
 Most are covered with scales.
 Most fish in Missouri “look” like fish and could never be confused with anything else.
 True, lampreys and eels have snakelike bodies — but they also have fins and smooth, slimy skin, which snakes do not.